 A skip permit is mandatory when you want to place a skip on a public road or highway.
 They cost £64 for 28 days – another application can be made if the skip is needed for longer.
 In Bristol, your skip company will apply for this for you.

-Professional man with van house clearance in Bristol
+OPTION: Professional house clearance services in Bristol

 While hiring a skip can be convenient, it still requires you to move everything outside, load the skip and tidy up afterwards.
 If this doesn’t sound right for you, another bulk waste removal option to consider is hiring a professional man with van rubbish removal company.

-Anytime you hire someone to take away your rubbish, be mindful that you can be fined up to £5,000 if your waste is fly-tipped and tracked back to you.
 To avoid hiring a company with poor practices, here are some tips on how to find a responsible waste removal company: